-How to support the child or young person who is being bullied:

-- Listen to and give the child or young person your full attention, exploring options together of what you can do to help - Reassure the child or young person reporting the bullying that you can be trusted and will help them, although you cannot promise to tell noone else - Explain what will happen next and how they are going to be kept informed - Be clear that online bullying behaviour will be treated as seriously as any other form of bullying behaviour - Report any concerns to the Child Wellbeing and Protection Officer by completing the Concern Recording Form.
+How to support the child or young person who is being bullied: Listen to and give the child or young person your • In cases of online/electronic bullying advise full attention, exploring options together of what children or young people who are being bullied you can do to help by text, email or online: • Reassure the child or young person reporting - to report the behaviour to the social media the bullying that you can be trusted and will help site and retain the communication e.g. a them, although you cannot promise to tell no- screenshot or to print it out one else - check their privacy settings to ensure their Explain what will happen next and how they are account is private and that no one can post going to be kept informed on their page without them accepting the • Be clear that online bullying behaviour will be post treated as seriously as any other form of bullying - consider blocking the person who is making behaviour negative or offensive comments Report any concerns to the Child Wellbeing and Protection Officer by completing the Concern Recording Form.
 This should include a record of what was said